julioespin/julioespin.github.io/Python_Engineering_Project.md

 ## Let's Get Started!

-Picture this: You are out in the field and collect a sample of dirt and are curious to know how much of your sample contains iron?
-How would you separate iron from impurities of the sample?
-The answer?? **flotation**.
-In the mining industry, flotation is a process used to purify minerals from unwanted materials.
-This process involves moving the sample through
+Picture this: You are out in the field and collect a sample of dirt but you are curious to know how much of your sample contains iron?
+You start to think about ways to separate iron from other impurities of the sample and then remember an article that discussed this process.
+The answer? **froth flotation**.
+In the mining industry, froth flotation is a process used to purify minerals from unwanted materials.
+This process involves mixing the sample in an aqueous solution and then coating the mineral with a coating agent that makes them repefll water.
+The mixture is then injected with air bubbles that causes the the material of interest (the one with the coating agent) to float to the top and creates a froth.
+The froth can be then separated from the rest of the material.

-In this analysis, I examine the % Iron Concentrare from a flotation plant where it's main goal is to separate iron from dirt so that pure iron can be retrieved.
+In this analysis, I examine the % Iron Concentrare from a flotation plant to determine the purity of the iron sample.
 In my analysis, I found that

   - Point guards generally have the highest points and assists, and Nikola Jokic is an outlier with having higher assists, rebounds and points compared to other center's.
   - The power forward position from the Sacramento Kings had a 50% 3 pointer average, the highest average out of all of the teams.